* Password is currently available to patrons on the KM6LYW Patreon Page

 Linux Node service, netrom, bulletin board, Infocom games

-Audio driver and mixer settings for audio hats (FE-Pi and Audio Injector)
+Audio driver and mixer settings for audio hats

 ARDOP modem for 300baud packet on HF bands